TriplyDB/Documentation/docs/triply-etl/cli/index.md

 npx etl lib/main.js --from-record-id 26 --head 1
 ```

+### Set a timeout {#timeout}

+For large ETL pipelines, it is sometimes useful to specify a maximum duration for which the TriplyETL Runner is allowed to run.
+In such cases, the `--timeout` flag can be used.

+The `--timeout` option accepts human-readable duration strings, such as '1h 30m 5s', '1hr', '1 hour', or '3hrs'.

+When the indicated timeout is reached before the pipeline finishes, the TriplyETL Runner will gracefully terminate the ETL by acting as if there are no more incoming records.
+As a result, the Runner will upload all linked data (graphs) that was produced up to that point, and it will write a performance log.

+For TriplyETLs that run in a CI/CD environment, the timeout must be set lower than the CI/CD timeout, in order for the Runner to be able to perform the termination step.

 ### Verbose mode

 When TriplyETL is run normally, the following information is displayed: